aedlebeck/Gradescope-C-Autograder/README.md

 **run_tests.py**
 * Entry point for running tests on student submission
-* File is called when
+* File is called from run_autograder

 **grade_util.py**
 * Contains Config of filenames and directories